rsouza01/tovsolver/README.md

 -rho_0 : define the value for central energy density (e(R = 0)).

+##EOS File format

+The file is very simple.
+It must be formated in 3 columns, in the following order:

+1. Density (mass density, it will be converted internally to energy density, depending on the chosen unit system).
+2. Pressure.
+3. Baryon density, if provided.

+The data must be sorted as density descending, i.e. from the bigger mass density to the smaller.

 ##Config File Parameters

 - **diff_eq_step** : Runge-Kutta step size.